rian39/notes/latour_give_me_lab_1999.md

 271

 The specificity of science is not to be found in cognitive, social, or psychological qualities, but in the special construction of laboratories in a manner which reverses the scale of phenomena so as the make things readable, and then accelerates the frequency of trials allowing many mistakes to be made and registered.
-271
+271 {#scientific-instrument} {#method}

 272